nwils000/flashcard-app/README.md

 4. Run the command `npm start` to start the development server.

 ## Usage
 To use the app, simply navigate to the deployed version [here](https://nathans-flashcard-app.netlify.app/).
-From there, you can addand study your flashcards using the quiz feature.
+From there, you can generate new flashcard decks to study.

 ## Contributing
 If you'd like to contribute to this project, feel free to submit a pull request with your proposed changes.
 However, please keep in mind that this app is a personal project and may not be actively maintained.